 ½ tsp salt

-1. Add the Calrose rice to a colander, and rinse until the water goes clear.
+1. First, you’ll rinse the sushi rice.
+Add the Calrose rice to a colander, and rinse until the water goes clear.
 Then, add to a medium saucepan with 1¾ cup water.
 Let it soak for 15 minutes.

-3. Remove the lid from the rice.
+3. Remove the lid from the Calrose rice.
 Add the rice vinegar, agave, and salt.
 Stir together.
 Set aside to cool.
-When it’s cool enough to safely handle, use in Shiitake Mushroom Rolls, Avocado Cucumber Carrot Sushi or any of your favorite vegan sushi roll recipes.
+When it’s cool enough to safely handle, use this vegan sushi rice in Shiitake Mushroom Rolls, Avocado Cucumber Carrot Sushi or any of your favorite vegan sushi roll recipes.